mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_plugin.md

   - `readOnly`: boolean that represent if you can change the value of the label through the Console
 - **`defaultDocumentationPath`**: the APIs documentation path.
 - **`defaultResources`**: CPU and memory limitations of the service, which can be used to overwrite the default limitations imposed by DevOps Console for these parameters.
-- **`visibility`**: this property determines the visibility of the Marketplace item you are creating.
-If not set, the service will only be visible within the specified Company mentioned in the tenantId property.
-  - **`allTenants`**: a boolean that indicates whether your service should be visible to all other Companies, making it accessible if set to `true`.
-  - **`public`**: a boolean that indicates wether the Marketplace item is public and visible also to not logged in users.
-- **`providerId`**: the id of the provider that should be used to perform Git operations on your Marketplace item repository.
-If left unset, your project Git provider will be used instead.

 :::caution
 Please note that in this configuration **`min`** corresponds to the **`request`** value while **`max`** corresponds to the **`limit`** value specified in the Kubernetes documentation.